Research

 Computational Social Science

-There is a rapidly growing interest in computational methods in psychology, neuroscience, and social science more broadly.
+There is a rapidly growing interest in computational methods in neuroscience, psychology, and social science more broadly.
 These methods are broadly defined and include everything from classic mathematical models to machine leaning to automated text analysis.
 In our lab, we are interested in bringing these approaches to bear on questions of social cognition, individual differences, and self-knowledge using neuroimaging, behavioral data, and large open databases.
 In particular, ongoing work in the lab is applying drift-diffusion modeling of self/other distinctions, predictive modeling of personality traits, and natural language processing of personal identity narratives.